jozefg/blog/posts/2015-08-26-type-in-type.md

 `=(a; b; base)` holds you have to prove `ceq(a; b)`, the finest grain equality in JonPRL.
 Two terms are `ceq` if they

- 1. Both diverge
+ 1. Both diverge, or
  2. Run to the same outermost form and have `ceq` components

-What's particularly exciting is that you can substitute any term for any other term `ceq` to it, no matter at what type it's being used.
-In fact, the `reduce` tactic (which beta reduces terms) can conceptually be thought of as substituting a bunch of terms for their whn forms which are `ceq` to the original terms.
+What's particularly exciting is that you can substitute any term for any other term `ceq` to it, no matter at what type it's being used and under what hypotheses.
+In fact, the `reduce` tactic (which performs beta reductions) can conceptually be thought of as substituting a bunch of terms for their weak-head-normal forms which are `ceq` to the original terms.
 The relevant literature behind this is found in Doug Howe's "Equality in a Lazy Computation System".
 There's more in JonPRL in this regard, we also have the asymmetric version of `ceq` (called `approx`) but we won't need it today.

 Next, let's talk about the image type.
-This is a type constructor with the following formation rule
+This is a type constructor with the following formation rule:

      H ⊢ A : U{i}        H ⊢ f : base
      —————————————————————————————————